idlhub/aex402-sdk-rust/README.md

-# stableswap-sdk
+# aex402-sdk

-Rust SDK for the StableSwap AMM on Solana.
+Rust SDK for the AeX402 AMM on Solana - Hybrid StableSwap with Virtual Pools.

 ## Features